Lubmes/fabmanager_zld/README.md

 * RSpec, FactoryGirl and Capybara are used for testing.
 BDD building style approach.

 * Configurated to use NL (Dutch) as the default local (in config/application.rb).
-I18n building approach.
+I18n building approach intended.

 ## Styling